-Before I picked up a single camera for this shoot I wrote down a few things I could use to help guide us through the trip.
-It became a semi mission statement for going to Mammoth Lakes and to explain why I wanted to use Michael and Jacob as subjects.
+Before I picked up a single camera for this shoot I wrote down a some things to help guide us through the trip.
+A few sentences became a semi mission statement for going to Mammoth Lakes, and to explain why I wanted to use Michael and Jacob as subjects.
 I referred to these words several times while writing out the shot list and while editing the work.

 “Michael and Jacob Forrer, brothers from an Indiana family of 5 siblings formed Repurposed Grain.
 Building items from reused and reclaimed wood.
 Giving old stock a new purpose.
 As our world has become more digital, there is a newfound appreciation for things handmade, well made, and timeless.
 Wood, hammers, pencils, nails, saws.
 Simple objects used by craftsmen for centuries.
 Most of whom weren’t surfers, fishermen, skateboarders, or rock climbers like the Forrer Brothers.” – JW

 Announcing: “The Forrer Brothers at Mammoth Lakes, CA” – a fly fishing and rock climbing adventure piece with Michael and Jacob Forrer at Mammoth Lakes, CA. Produced for the lifestyle brand and bluetooth speaker company G-Project.

 Camera work: Nils Carlson, Jay Watson